 - 8.9.1.
 The Academy will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure. - 8.9.2.
+This must be handled sensitively, and the DSL will contact the parent in the event of a concern, suspicion or disclosure. - 8.9.2.
 However, if the Academy believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care. - 8.9.3.
-Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
+Where there are concerns about forced marriage or Honour -based abuse parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.